orstavik/JoiEvents/docs/1e_nativeEventCascades/10_WhatIs_submit_event.md

 There are 4 ways to submit a form and send it to the server:

 1. The user `click` on a submit button, ie. a `<input type="submit">`, `<input type="image">` or `<button type="submit"> Submit </button>` element.
+   * Att!
+The action of requsting a `submit` event is preventable.
+This means that if you call `clickEvent.preventDefault()`, then the browser will stop pursuing any form validation, `submit` events, and form submission.
 2. The user `keypress` "enter" while the document's focus is on an `<input>` element in the form.
 If a submit button is present, the "enter" keypress will trigger a `click` event on the first submit button in the DOM tree order; if no submit button is present, the "enter" will just submit the form without any `click` event.
     * Caveat: if there is a) no submit button in the form AND b) more than one `<input>` element in the form, then `keypress` "enter" will *not* submit the form.
 3. A script calls `.submit()` on a `<form>` element.